quicwg/base-drafts/draft-ietf-quic-transport.md

 but it will often be the case that upon receipt of a RST_STREAM an endpoint will choose to stop sending data in its own direction.
-If the sender of a RST_STREAM wishes to explicitly state that no future data will be processed, that endpoint MAY send a REQUEST_RST frame at the same time.
+If the sender of a RST_STREAM wishes to explicitly state that no future data will be processed, that endpoint MAY send a DISINTEREST frame at the same time.

 ### Offset Increment